 Cape Abilities has undertaken another project with Rob Evans, along with colleages Jeff Donnelly and Andrew Ashton in the Coastal Systems Group.

 The sediment traps are a two part system, with a collector above ground capturing the sand and a below ground well with insert container to receive the sand.
-We will be building two versions of the trap.
-The first version will feature a rotating collector and a realtime data logger measuring water level in the receiving tube (sand falls into a tube with water, displacing the water, raising the water level).
+We built two versions of the trap.
+The first version is a rotating collector and a realtime data logger measuring water level in the receiving tube (sand falls into a tube with water, displacing the water, raising the water level).
 With data logger also recording time, we can determine the angle of the rotating trap by simultaneously logging the wind direction and speed at a control station.
-The second version of the trap trap will be stationary, angled towards the prodominant wind direction of the area.
+The second version of the trap is stationary, angled towards the prodominant wind direction of the area.
 These traps will offer only mass flux over the deployment time.